What are Cysts?

 What are my treatment options?

-Small cysts can be shrunk with diluted injected steroid.
+Small cysts can be shrunk with diluted injected steroids.

 Cysts can be drained, but draining does not remove the cyst, it may return.